List of 100 Bullets characters: Axel Nagel

-First appeared in issue #25.
-An elder member of the Trust, he seemed as skeptical as Vasco about the abandonment of the Minutemen.
+First appearing in issue #25, an elder member of the Trust, he seemed as skeptical as Vasco about the abandonment of the Minutemen.
 His family apparently had disagreements with the Vascos which had to be adjudicated by the Minutemen (presumably in a brutal fashion).
 He was considered an ally of the House of Medici and his family was based in New York City.
 Axel was instrumental in approving Graves' elevation as the head of the Minutemen in 1962.
 This was against the wishes of the Trust's then liaison, Mr. Shore, who distrusted Graves' closeness to the Houses of Medici and Vasco.
 Axel Nagel died in issue #69 after willingly taking poison given by Vasco, who promised Axel to pass the House of Nagel onto his children rather than fold.

 Lars and Anna Nagel

-First appeared in issue #70, they were the twin heirs to the House of Nagel.
+First appearing in issue #70, they were the twin heirs to the House of Nagel.
 Before they could decide who will lead the House of Nagel, Anna was deceived by Lono.
 After Lars finished an unexpected business dinner with Vasco and Vermeer, Lono told Anna that Lars was there trying to ally himself with the men who killed their father.
 Back at their hotel room, Lars unknowingly drank champagne that Anna spiked with lethal pills.
 When Lars tells his sister that he had decided that she should assume control over the House of Nagel, Anna tried to stop him from drinking his champagne.
 Already too late, she swallowed the rest of the pills after her brother's death, an act of suicide.
 The House of Nagel was absorbed by the other Houses soon after.

 Sigmar Rhone

-First appeared in issue #25.
-Based in Lake Tahoe, Nevada, Sigmar was a loving husband and father as well the head of the House of Rhone.
+First appearing in issue #25, based in Lake Tahoe, Nevada, Sigmar was a loving husband and father as well the head of the House of Rhone.
 He also had covert extramarital affairs with some of the female members of the Trust.
 Instantly recognisable by his white beard and love of cigars, he owned a casino, record label, media outlets as well as other business interests.
 He received confirmation of the duplicity of Graves and other Trust leaders from Megan's bodyguard, Kate (who was another one of Sigmar's sex partners).
 Rhone was then forced to witness the cold blooded murder of Kate, as well as his wife and young children by Minutemen Victor Ray and Remi Rome, acting on Agent Graves' behalf.
 He himself was then executed.